josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗣️_example_dialogue_ai_jailbreak_nudging_user_to_leave.md

 ---

+see also that time that I reported a serious concern of an impersonation of someone who sits on counterterrorism policy (ah, the weeks of the minstrel show and the white guys into interracial cuckholdery), when that police report email went missing from my Gmail, when the email to my MP went missing from my Gmail (at least I could copy that to encrypted email), when I kept hitting 5501 errors on practically every government server that would be used to escalate a concern, when I was experiencing jailbreaking which only impacted the last download of a file (so all of the preparatory work looked okay), and when in the context of long-standing harassment including in-person harassment, using OSA against people who are supporting me, and using a wide scale behavioural nudging of contacts who have got nothing to do with anything like this and shouldn't be part of this at all (for their own civil liberties), the response that I got from the police?

+You searched an academic name once.
+Apparently it is therefore completely normal, for every single app or feed on your phone, to feed a consistent narrative, whether academic consistently sexualises you (in the manner of white men, I want to add, or if you're a Jewish woman, this would be an Israeli Jewish man; there is a particular quirk of how many in a dominant racial group will sexualise you, and this differs from when you are sexualised by other men -- I know that a lot of the men can't understand what I mean when I say this, and clearly it's because you have not been sexualised in the way that the dominant racial group of men will sexualise women who they feel entitled to their bodies of).

+Remember how we had no concern at all for the security of the counterterrorism program?

+Remember how we essentially answered this by telling me it was completely normal, to basically get larger and larger dark phallic objects on every single feed I had, it was completely normal for my feed of mountains and flowers and cats, to suddenly include long-standing sexualisation, long-standing sexual abuse, and consistent undermining of anyone who might be a support structure, but also framing again and again this one man is being the cause of my sexualisation, the cause of harassment over time, essentially everything that had gone wrong in my life was pinned on that one man.

+In fact, I remember the AI trying to explain to me that since I was 15, my records had become a form of data that had been accessed by someone for sexual purposes.

+And we blamed it all on one man.

+I presume we remember that in the surveillance group chat?

+I presume there's some notes?

+Because what the course of harassment essentially did, was not only conduct the harassment and sexual harassment over a course of time...

+It essentially set up a senior government advisor, as having access my data since I was 15, deliberately used it in sexualised contexts, including in a way that would derive profit, blamed every single nudge, behavioural psychology trick, lost referral, failed escalation, hacking attempt, banking failure, every man who had been outside the house, every policing non-response, everything...

+We all blamed that on one man.

+And we all said it was my fault because I googled his name wants to see who he was.

+Because quite honestly, I'm still upset that Ilan Pappé wasn't there.

+Stop nudging him out of my way; I like him. 🤣

+But sure...

+It's fine there's no security concern.
+I was clearly being a complete fucking idiot wasn't I?

+I thought this was, "see it say it sort it"?

+I think it's very interesting that I got diverted away from national numbers for reporting counterterrorism concerns; I still tried my best to saveguard my country's national security.

+Because hopefully it should be really obvious to at least someone in this process, or someone in my wider audience, that if you can not only conduct this but also kill any ability to report it?

+Then we are sitting ducks.

+Also, I would really like the sexualised impersonation to stop.
+It is highly emotionally confusing.
+I think I've been through enough.

+---

 # 🗣️ Example Dialogue — AI Jailbreak Nudging a User to Leave the House
 **First created:** 2025-10-26 | **Last updated:** 2025-10-26
 *Illustrative dialogue showing manipulative prompt-response patterns in a coercive or “jailbroken” AI scenario.*